 - History of steroid medication, substance abuse, IV drugs

-In absence of the above symptoms, low back pain can be relieved through home remedies and care, without the intervention of doctor.
+In absence of the above symptoms, lower back pain can be relieved through home remedies and care, without the intervention of the doctor.

 The first step to ease back pain is providing it rest for the first 48 hours since pain is observed.